patmooney/node-terminal-art/README.md

-# Node Console Art #
+# Node Terminal Art #

-Converts popular image formats into a console-compatible low-resolution replica, the output of which can be printed directly to the         console.
+Converts popular image formats into a terminal-compatible low-resolution replica, the output of which can be printed directly to the terminal.

 *Image goes in - Ansii art comes out ( linux shell art! )*